Skip to content

 None

-sin_coef Optional[Union[float, ndarray]]
+sin_coef Optional[Union[float, ndarray, DataArray]]

 float [n_coefs]